Parvin Dabas

 Parvin Dabas (born 12 July 1974) is an Indian actor, director and model, who works predominantly in Hindi and English language films.

 Early life

 Parvin Dabas was born on 12 July 1974.
 His family is from Kanjhawala, Outer Delhi.
 He studied in Modern School Vasant Vihar, New Delhi and then in Hans Raj College, Delhi University.

 Career

 Dabas made his film debut in the 1999 film Dillagi and played a key role in the Malayalam film Ayyappantamma Neyyappam Chuttu along with Antara Mali the following year.
-His first major movie as actor was Monsoon Wedding directed by Mira Nair and he has since appeared in over 10 Bollywood films.
+His first major movie as an actor was Monsoon Wedding directed by Mira Nair and he has since appeared in many Bollywood films, including Tumse Milkar with Reshmi Ghosh.